Village Creek Mission Statement

 VCS Executive Board

-Dr.Anderson, who serves and President of VCS, is the founding member of VCS.
+Dr.Anderson, serves as the Founding member of VCS.
 She was assisted in organizing VCS to consolidate the various organizations working to support Village Creek in 1983.
-Being a born and returning resident of the Village Creek Watershed, Dr. Anderson has worked untiringly to improve the environment of Village Creek.
-Dr. Anderson's many past and present titles include: V. President of Ensley Neighborhood, Organizer of the Citizen Coalition of Village Creek, Chairperson of the following: Ensley Moro Park/South Pratt Flood Coalition, Village Creek Flood Plain Relocation Committee and Village Creek EPA.
+Being a born and returning resident of the Village Creek Watershed, Dr. Anderson has worked tirelessly to improve the environment of Village Creek.
+Dr. Anderson's many past and present titles include: Vice President of Ensley Neighborhood, Organizer of the Citizen Coalition of Village Creek, Chairperson of the following: Ensley Moro Park/South Pratt Flood Coalition, Village Creek Flood Plain Relocation Committee and Village Creek Environmental Protection Agency (EPA).

-She holds a Doctor Degree in Developmental Psychology, a Masters Degree in Supervision, B.S.
-Degree in Sociology, is a Certified Woman Executive and is a Verified Developmental Education Specialist to name a few.
+She holds a Doctorial Degree in Developmental Psychology, a Masters Degree in Supervision, Bachelors Degree in Sociology, a Certified Woman Executive and is a Verified Developmental Education Specialist to name a few.
 She has been the keynote speaker and presented workshops in over half of the United States, Puerto Rico and Australia.
-Some of her honors include Academic Scholarships for all degrees, membership in four National Honor Societies, NAACP Woman of the Year 1999 and Unsung Heros of 2000.
+Some of her honors include Academic Scholarships for all degrees, membership in four National Honor Societies, 1999 NAACP Woman of the Year and Unsung Heros of 2000.

 Richard S. Woodruff P.E., P.E.P.L.S. -

 Mr. Richard S. Woodruff is the Technical Director of VCS.
 Mr. Woodruff is a civil engineer and has worked for Alabama Power Company, Bechtel-McComb Aircraft Corporation Southern Company Services, Inc., and currently serves as a Consulting Hydroelectric Engineer at Hendon Engineering Associates.
-Among the many major projects that Mr. Woodruff has assisted in plans, designs and operations are additions to Martin Dam Hydroelectric Plant, Logan Martin 128NW, Weiss 88MW, Bouldin 225MW, Henry 73MW, Lay 177MW, Smith 158, Holt 40MN, Bankhead 40MW all for Alabama Power and many others.
+Among the many major projects that Mr. Woodruff has assisted in planning, designing and operating: Martin Dam Hydroelectric Plant, Logan Martin 128NW, Weiss 88MW, Bouldin 225MW, Henry 73MW, Lay 177MW, Smith 158, Holt 40MN, Bankhead 40MW all for Alabama Power and many others.
 He has served as an expert witness in eight lawsuits relating to water problems.

 The Alabama Section of American Society of Civil Engineers presented him with the Distinguished Service Award and he has also received the ASCE Rickey Medal.
 Through the years some of his affiliations include U.S. Committee on Large Dams, Chairman of ASCE Committee on Hydroelectric Power Project Planning and Design, Director of Alabama Section ASCE, Professional Engineers of Alabama and many others.
 He has to his credit several publication.